Table of contents

 Each lesson is between 10-20 minutes long, and you’ll have roughly six hours of video content to work through.

-Like most Masterclass courses, you’ll also have access to a workbook that you can study alongside the video content.
+Like most Masterclass courses, you’ll also have access to a workbook to study alongside the video content.

 If you’ve ever taken or considered taking a college course or degree in English, you’ll already know that these skills aren’t always taught in the curriculum.

-While educational courses provide you with invaluable writing skills, they teach you little about the industry you’ll be working in.
+While educational courses provide invaluable writing skills, they teach you little about the industry you’ll be working in.

-This masterclass course gives students an opportunity to learn from someone who’s made their way to the top of the writing nonfiction world – this sort of knowledge is invaluable in its own right, which is precisely why we were so drawn to it.
+This Masterclass course allows students to learn from someone who’s made their way to the top of the writing nonfiction world – this sort of knowledge is invaluable in its own right, which is precisely why we were so drawn to it.

 So, how exactly does Malcolm teach you to write?
 Here are the topics Malcolm teaches throughout this course: